Skip to content

 Tallyfy login URL

-• Existing Tallyfy users will get automatically authenticated
+• Existing Tallyfy users get authenticated instantly

 Troubleshooting

-3. Check that the SAML certificate hasn’t expired.
+3. Confirm the SAML certificate hasn’t expired.

 Authentication > Integrate Okta